sumanjs/suman/README.md

 * we designed Suman with details in mind
 * friendly error messages
+* when debugging, timeouts will automatically be set to 'infinity'

 ## We can say with some confidence that Suman is the most powerful test framework for serverside JavaScript on planet Earth
  => as it gives the developer total control and access to a very large set of features, with the explicit goal of being bug-free first, full-featured second.